Naila-Awan/BiteBox/README.md

-# BiteBox: A Food Delivery Application
+# BiteBox: A Food Delivery Website

-Welcome to BiteBox, a comprehensive food delivery application designed to streamline the process of ordering food, managing restaurant menus, and coordinating deliveries.
-This README file provides an overview of the project, its key features, the tech stack used, and how to set up and run the application.
+Welcome to BiteBox, a comprehensive food delivery website designed to streamline the process of ordering food, managing restaurant menus, and coordinating deliveries.
+This README file provides an overview of the project, its key features, the tech stack used, and how to set up and run the web application.

 ## Table of Contents